How to Compare Composite Decking Brands and Materials

 For example, a low-quality product would typically have a shorter warranty period than a product that was expected to last a long time.
 Otherwise, the manufacturer of the low-quality item would be constantly repairing/replacing items (under warranty) instead of making/selling new products.
 All DuraLife composite decking includes a 25-year limited stain and fade warranty that also covers the cost of labor required to replace any defective boards within the first 5 years.

-Get free samples of DuraLife composite decking and have them shipped directly to your door.
-Order your free samples now!
+Get samples of DuraLife composite decking and have them shipped directly to your door.
+Order your samples now!